 Day 3 – Positives of the dual system

-How the dual system positively influences the labour market and contributes to seek the unemployment rate, illustration of successful examples.
+- How the dual system positively influences the labor market and contributes to seeking the unemployment rate, illustration of successful examples.

 Day 4 – Evaluating results of activities

 - Competences and prerequisites to achieve a successful training experience;

 - How to evaluate the results of training activities on students;

 - Workshop: selection and evaluation methods for students applying for a dual system.